 Trinidad & Tobago sprinter Ahye banned for two years

-PARIS, France (AFP) – Trinidad and Tobago's Michelle-Lee Ahye, an Olympic sprint finalist, has been banned for two years after "whereabouts failures", the Athletics Integrity Unit (AIU) announced Tuesday.
+PARIS, France (AFP) — Trinidad and Tobago's Michelle-Lee Ahye, an Olympic sprint finalist, has been banned for two years after “whereabouts failures”, the Athletics Integrity Unit (AIU) has announced.

 Ahye, sixth in both the 100 and 200m at the 2016 Rio Olympics, and again sixth in the 100m at the 2017 London world championships, is suspended until April 2021, meaning she will miss this year's Tokyo Olympics.